Diketene/wigcpp/README.md

 ## Build

-Wigcpp uses CMake and provides [`CMakePresets.json`](CMakePresets.json) as its build system.
-To build project in Release mode, users need to change directory into the project root, using
+wigcpp uses CMake and provides [`CMakePresets.json`](CMakePresets.json) as its build system.
+The minimun CMake Version that wigcpp required is CMake 3.23.
+Also, a compiler that supports C++20 is required.
+To build this project in Release mode, change directory into the project root, using

 ```bash
 cmake --preset release -B build